Noyc98/ImageColoringProject/README.md

-Here's the README content formatted for copy-pasting into a Git repository:

 # Image Coloring Project

 This project focuses on colorizing grayscale images of flowers using a WGAN (Wasserstein Generative Adversarial Network) with gradient penalty and Mean Squared Error (MSE) loss.